Coelom: Development

 The coelom is the mesodermally lined cavity between the gut and the outer body wall.

 During the development of the embryo, coelom formation begins in the gastrulation stage.
 The developing digestive tube of an embryo forms as a blind pouch called the archenteron.

-In Protostomes, the coelom forms by a process known as schizocoely.
+In protostomes, the coelom forms by a process known as schizocoely.
 The archenteron initially forms, and the mesoderm splits into two layers: the first attaches to the body wall or ectoderm, forming the parietal layer and the second surrounds the endoderm or alimentary canal forming the visceral layer.
 The space between the parietal layer and the visceral layer is known as the coelom or body cavity.

-In Deuterostomes, the coelom forms by enterocoely.
+In deuterostomes, the coelom forms by enterocoely.
 The archenteron wall produces buds of mesoderm, and these mesodermal diverticula hollow to become the coelomic cavities.
 Deuterostomes are therefore known as enterocoelomates.
 Examples of deuterostome coelomates belong to three major clades: chordates (vertebrates, tunicates, and lancelets), echinoderms (starfish, sea urchins, sea cucumbers), and hemichordates (acorn worms and graptolites).

 Origins

 The evolutionary origin of the coelom is uncertain.
-The oldest known animal to have had a body cavity was the Vernanimalcula.
+The oldest fossil presumed to have been an animal with a body cavity was the Vernanimalcula.
 Current hypothesis include: